Umair-code-cell/Data_Mining_II-Occupancy-Detection/README.md

 # Data_Mining_II

 ## Introduction
-The aim of this project is to prepare the dataset in order to solve several tasks including applying basic & advanced classification models, Time Series Analysis and Forecasting/Classification,  Sequential Pattern Mining, Outlier Detection and Explainability.
+The aim of this project is to prepare the dataset in order to predict the occupancy by solving several tasks and applying basic & advanced classification models, Time Series Analysis and Forecasting/Classification, Sequential Pattern Mining, Outlier Detection and Explainability.

 DataSet: [Occupancy Detection Data Set](https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+)